 7. Speak to your on-the-go audience

 Getting a guest spot on one can be a super effective way to reach people who scroll past your posts online and speak to them through a medium they already consider credible.

 Do your research about each show to pick the ones you think would be the best fit for you.
 Find a contact form and introduce yourself as a potential guest, listing some of the topics you’re equipped to talk about.

-One of the biggest challenges to gaining new clients for a small business is finding and connecting with them in a cost-effective way.
+One of the biggest challenges to gaining new clients for hair and beauty salons is finding and connecting with them in a cost-effective way.